eslint/rfcs/designs/2024-hooks-for-test-cases/README.md

     projects have already implemented a similar feature.
 -->

-My current workaround is assigning a custom `it` function to the `RuleTester` that looks up the for a mock by test name:
+My current workaround is assigning a custom `it` function to the `RuleTester` that looks up for a mock by test name:

 ```javascript
 const readerMock = jest.fn();